-However, you can have two versions of your resume, the first one as text that can be sent online whole the second one with improved “design” and graphics that can be sent directly to the addressee.
+However, you can have two versions of your resume, the first one as text that can be sent online while the second one with improved “design” and graphics that can be sent directly to the addressee.

 Do not use only general terms such as "MS Office" or "graphic design" in describing your skills.
 ATS loves data, so be more precise and specific, for example: "Advanced user of graphic editors: Photoshop, Gimp, Adobe Illustrator, Inkscape" or "Advanced user of Microsoft Office (Word, Excel, Outlook, PowerPoint)".